Steps to take to retire

 - You can sign up for courses in the McGill Community Lifelong Learning program within the McGill School of Continuing Studies.
 This program is a community of mature learners emphasizing peer learning through active participation.

 - You may join the McGill University Retiree Association (MURA), which will help you remain connected to a community of McGill retirees.
+All retired McGill academics and librarians are invited to join MAUT-Retirees who offer, among other activities, scholarly lectures and academic events.

 Programs and services for retirees with post-retirement benefits